|

 Dedham Vale

-Until seven years ago Manningtree station announced itself by an avenue of poplar trees.
+Until five and a half years ago Manningtree station announced itself by an avenue of poplar trees.
 Step off the train, cross the station car park & turn right you would be at the foot of one of the most celebrated walks in natural England, starting through the poplars & heading towards the heart of the Dedham Vale.
 Not far along the River Stour when the scene becomes remarkably familiar you might stop.
 You could be standing on the very spot John Constable set up an easel to paint his world famous masterpiece 'The Hay Wain'.

 The experience starts differently today.
 The poplars have been felled.
 And, to expand the car park, the adjacent sloping bank has been levelled with infill buttressed by a 190m sheet metal wall up to 4m tall.
 CCTV cameras watch and darkness triggers a sharp white light that can be seen from miles around.
 This is no gateway to Dedham Vale.
 This is gateway to Guantanamo Vale.